atsaloli/cicd/01_13-enabling-ci-on-a-project.md

 to test the new revision.
 It will run the test command we specified.

-On the next slide, notice that:
+On the next slide, notice:
-- GitLab checks the syntax of the CI config file and will alert you if your GitLab CI YAML does not pass validation.
+- that GitLab checks the syntax of the CI config file
-- The pause icon ("pending" indicator) - we haven't set up our Runner Server yet so there are no runners available.
+- the orange pause icon ("pending" indicator) - we haven't set up our Runner Server yet so there are no runners available.

 ---?image=img/pending_pipeline.png